operating-agreementschecklistpartnership-taxLLC

 Roger Ledbetter, CPA · 2026-02-09 · 3 min read

 Every operating agreement I review tells a story.
-Sometimes it is a clean, well-drafted document where the economics match the tax mechanics.
-More often, it is a legal liability wrapper with tax provisions bolted on as an afterthought.
-An operating agreement tax checklist is the fastest way to separate the two.
+Sometimes the economics match the tax mechanics cleanly.
+Sometimes the tax provisions need a closer look.
+An operating agreement tax checklist is the fastest way to know where you stand.

 I have reviewed hundreds of operating agreements across real estate syndications, private equity funds, and closely held businesses.
 The same gaps appear over and over.